billvaglienti/ProtoGen/README.md

 [www.fivebyfivedevelopment.com](http://www.fivebyfivedevelopment.com)

 Before starting Five by Five Development in 2013 I was co-founder of [Cloud Cap Technology](http://www.cloudcaptech.com), which developed the Piccolo flight management system.
 Although Piccolo was at heart a flight controller, I spent more time coding communications protocols than anything else.
-Hopefully ProtoGen will allow myself and others to spend less time doing that.
+I now use ProtoGen in virtually all my communications work, and it has become an indispensable tool.
+Some places where ProtoGen is being used on a daily basis include: [Power4Flight](http://www.power4flight.com), [Trillium Engineering](http://w3.trilliumeng.com/), [Currawong Engineering](https://www.currawongeng.com/)